 The Khardah inspector went to the house with his team.
 News of the ghost attacks had spread like wildfire in the area and curious neighbours had gathered there to see what was going on.

 Some local social activists, who heard of the incident, also arrived at the house to find out what was happening.
-They found the house in a mess, with the mattress on
+They found the house in a mess, with the mattress on the bed half-burnt.

 neighbours may be behind the mischief.
 "We are trying to give the family moral support and probing who is causing trouble," said an officer.

 PLEASE see TIMES OF INDIA (Dec 30, 2008)edition